pfeatherstone/tinyyolo/README.md

 ## Observations ##

-* All the ultralytics models and Yolov7 use `eps=0.001` and `momentum=0.03` in `nn.Batchnorm2d`.
-That's unusual.
-I wonder what effects that has on training.
+* Pretty much all official models use `eps=0.001` and `momentum=0.03` in `nn.Batchnorm2d`.
+Those aren't the Pytorch defaults.
+Where do those numbers come from?

+* If my current understanding is correct, there are 2 main inovations in Yolov6:
+    * Model architecture (e.g. CSPRepBiFPANNeck and others)
+    * Distillation loss in bounding box regression: there are two branches for bounding box, one with DFL and one without.
+AFAIK, only the DFL one gets used in forward pass.
+During training, both get CIOU loss-ed.

 ## TODO ##